-For further comments or to arrange an interview, contact Communications Manager Kate Andrews: firstname.lastname@example.org | 07584 778207.
+For further comments or to arrange an interview, contact Head of Communications Kate Andrews: firstname.lastname@example.org | 07584 778207.

-Notes to editors:
+Notes to Editors:

 Click here to download ASI report Cash in the Attic: Realising the proceeds from government-owned property.